Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Dehydration can cause constipation.

-Senior cats are at risk.
-As are cats on a dry cat food only diet.
+Senior cats are at risk, as are cats on a dry cat food only diet.

 Wet food offers moisture to loosen things up.
 It also cuts the risk of urinary stones.